This story is written by Christie J. E. Chapman. Christie is a Volunteer Babywearing Educator, a Licensed Clinical Social Worker, and mother of two.

 In addition to the empirical data, many of us carry around some nuggets of anecdotal data.
 I’d like, now, to share mine.

 My first child was born in September 2010, at the beginning of my husband’s second year of seminary.
 Since he was a full-time student, I was a full-time working parent.
 When Jack was six weeks old, I went back to work.
 I hated being away from him, hated pumping my breastmilk, hated falling asleep at my desk in the middle of the day because the little guy had figured out reverse cycling and kept me up nursing most of the night (though I secretly cherished those bleary eyed snuggles, knowing he wanted me enough to throw schedules out the window).
 I believe I survived those days because of the fantastic village of the seminary where we lived and because of babywearing.
-Before I returned to work, the act of figuring out the Moby wrap and being able to take a walk down our New York City block for coffee reminded me that I was a whole person, a competent mother, and that I could develop a new life with this precious little life now outside of my body.
+Before I returned to work, the act of figuring out the Moby wrap and being able to take a walk down our New York City block for coffee reminded me that I was a whole person, a competent mother, and that I could develop a new life with this precious little life now outside of my body, I knew that I could still manage to do all those renovation for my house that I wanted while taking care of my baby at the same time, see more S:CRAFT wooden shutters here ( these are the ones I’d like to include in my renovation).
 After I returned to work, wearing Jack helped us to reconnect at the end of the day.
 It helped me to soothe him without the use of my terribly tender breasts, and it helped to boost my milk production when pumping had become such a challenge.
 It also helped my husband, the primary caregiver, bring our son to class with him and strengthen their bond on a daily basis.

 On my bad days, I thought there must be something wrong with me, but then I would start to feel better and decide I was fine.
 Until I felt worse again.
 It took my sister, who was coming to understand her own postpartum anxiety disorder, to convince me to seek help.
 I found a therapist, who diagnosed me with Postpartum Bipolar Disorder.
 She helped me understand a lot about how my thoughts, feelings, and behavior worked together and helped me develop the tools I needed to cope with my down days.
 Then after about a year of therapy and lots of skirting around the obvious reality of my mood swings, I decided that I deserved to really feel better, and I saw a psychiatrist.
 She prescribed an anticonvulsant medication that is also used to manage Bipolar Disorder, and lo and behold, I actually felt better.
 And I’ve stayed feeling better.